The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 Recreation Sport Leisure Consultancy (RSL) has been appointed to develop revised Concept Plan options that are more affordable and better aligned with the Hub’s core issues and investment objectives.
 This work is already underway, and several practical alternatives have been identified that address key problems while keeping cost front of mind.

-A preferred Concept Plan will be developed in early 2026 and tested with Project Steering Group, Key Users, the Council's Executive Leadership Team and Elected Members.
+A preferred Concept Plan will be developed in early 2026 and tested with Project Steering Group, Key Users and the Council's Executive Leadership Team and Elected Members.
 This updated plan will build on insights gathered through the 2023 Concept Planning process, the 2024–2034 LTP public consultation, and additional requirements identified from key user groups.

 The preferred Concept Plan will outline the long-term vision for the Rex Morpeth Recreation Hub.
 Affordability testing with Elected Members and the community will help shape the final Phase 2 investment package.